nvim-neo-tree/neo-tree.nvim/README.md

 ### filesystem
 The default source is `filesystem`, which displays your files and folders.
 This is the default source in commands when none is specified.

+This source can be used to:
+- Browse the filesystem
+- Control the current working directory of nvim
+- Add/Copy/Delete/Move/Rename files and directories
+- Search the filesystem
+- Monitor git status and lsp diagnostics for the current working directory

 ### buffers
 ![Neo-tree buffers](https://github.com/nvim-neo-tree/resources/raw/main/images/Neo-tree-buffers.png)